booleanbites/houzi-doc/_docs/app-setup/url_localization.md

 ---
-title: Language name in URL as Parameter/Directory for localized data from server
+title: Localized URL for WPML
-category: Tools Setup
+category: App Setup
-order: 22
+order: 9
 ---

-If you want to get localized data from server you can add language name as Parameter or Directory.
-There is a third option if you do not add language name.
+When you're using WPML, you provide localization of your data on langugage specific URL of your website.
+It can either be a parameter `(domain.com/?lang=en, domain.com/?lang=fr)` or it can be a subdirectory `(domain.com/en, domain.com/fr)`.
+The REST API provide localized data on localized URL.
+So if you want to get localized data from server you can add language name as Parameter or Directory.
+There is a third option if you do not want to add language name to the URL.

 Open the `Project_HOME > assests > configuration > configuration.json` file, and look for the `locale_in_url` key.
 If you want to add language name as parameter set the value `Language name as parameter`, like following: